 Of Glaston’s personnel, 83% are men and 17% are women.
 At the end of 2021, there were 5 men and 2 women on Glaston’s Board of Directors, and 33% of the members of the company’s Executive Management Group were women.

 Engaged employees play an important role in achieving strategic goals.
 One of the Group’s non-financial targets is to raise the employee engagement rate to more than 75, on a scale of 1–100, by 2025.
-The current state of employee engagement will be measured with the aid of an employer image survey, which will be launched in early 2022.
+The current state of employee engagement will be measured with the aid of an employer image survey, which was launched in early 2022.